dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-pagination-in-react-and-typescript-with-tests-part-1.md

 ## Pagination logic

 It's time to figure out the logic for the page numbers in the pagination.
 We need to create a function that would generate an array of page numbers that would be displayed in our `Pagination` component.
 The function would accept three arguments: the `currentPage`, the `lastPage` and the `maxLength`.
 The function would return an array of page numbers and the length of the array must not exceed the `maxLength`.
-To keep things simple and easy to understand, let's use `7` as the `maxLength` for all the examples.
+For this solution, `maxLength` should be always be an odd number because it would be easier to calculate the page numbers before and after the `currentPage`.
+For example, if `maxLength` is `7`, we can have 3 page numbers before the `currentPage` and 3 page numbers after the `currentPage`.
+To keep things simple and easy to understand, let's use `7` as our `maxLength` for all the examples.

 For example, we have `1` as our `currentPage` and `5` as our `lastPage`.
 The function should return: `[1, 2, 3, 4, 5]`.
 The result array consists of the `currentPage`, the `lastPage` and the numbers in between them.
 The length of the result array is `5` which is less than `7` (the maximum of items our result array can have).